Succeeding in a Virtual Interview

 As with online coursework or remote work, virtual interviewing does require a few additional considerations.
 Consider these tips for successful virtual interviewing.

-Check your Tech.
+Technology test.
 In the days and hours leading up to your interview, be sure that all your equipment is functioning properly.
 If you’re interviewing by phone, make sure your phone is charged and ready to go.
 If you’re interviewing via computer, ensure you have a strong Internet connection and that your camera and microphone are in working order and functioning properly.
-Start a video chat with a friend and get feedback on how you look and sound.
+Record yourself in a practice Zoom video and watch the recording, or start a video chat with a friend and get feedback on how you look and sound.

 Framing.
 Fill up the frame with yourself.
 You don’t want to look small when interviewing.

 Eye contact.
-Maintain eye contact with the interviewer like you would in a traditional interview and stay level with the camera.
+Maintain eye contact with the interviewer like you would in a traditional interview by looking at the camera, not the screen when answering a question.
+Be sure you are level with the camera so you don't appear to be looking up or down at the interviewer.

 Accessories.
 If using an external camera, consider using a tripod for better placement.

 Lighting.
-Stage lights or sit with a window behind the camera to illuminate you properly.
-You don’t want to broadcast from the shadows!
+Have sufficient light in the room; you should sit with a window or light source behind the computer screen or camera to illuminate you properly.
+You don’t want to broadcast from the shadows or have a harsh light shining from behind your head!

 Audio.
-Audio is more important than video- test and make sure your transmission sounds good.
+Audio is more important than video, so test and make sure your transmission sounds good.
 Consider acoustics in the room you are interviewing from.
-If possible, don’t use the microphone array on your laptop- use a decent quality microphone with a pop filter.
+If possible, don’t use the microphone array on your laptop; instead, use a decent quality microphone with a pop filter.

-Last Minute.
+Last minute preparation.
 In the 15 to 20 minutes before your interview, check your internet connection and sign in to the video or phone meeting provided by the HR representative.
 You may not be able to enter the virtual meeting space until the HR representative opens the application on their end, but get to the right screen.
 Technology glitches on the day of the interview send a negative impression, casting doubts on your interest in the job, your technological savvy, and your ability to problem solve.
-If a glitch does occur, don’t panic!
-Most interview platforms will reconnect and resume the session.
+However, if a glitch does occur, don’t panic!
+Most interview platforms will allow you to reconnect and resume the session.